 Additionally, those with gross self-employed and property income of more than £20,000 will also be mandated to join this scheme.
-This was announced at the Autumn Budget 2024.
-Whilst no date for this was confirmed, it was stated that this will be implemented before the end of the current parliament, i.e. by 9 July 2029.
+It was confirmed in the Spring Statement on 26 March 2025 that this will begin from April 2028.

 Our MTD accountants at Alexander & Co are able to help you make the transition.